-• Domestic abuse: Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents involving: physical or sexual abuse; violent or threatening behaviour; controlling or coercive behaviour, economic abuse; psychological, emotional or other abuse.
+• Domestic abuse: Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents involving: physical or sexual abuse; violent or threatening behaviour; controlling or coercive behaviour, economic abuse; psychological, emotional or other abuse and includes where they see, hear or experience its effects.
 For the definition to apply, both parties must be aged 16 or over and personally connected.
 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child to parent violence and abuse.
 Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status sexuality or background.
 Domestic violence can take place inside or outside the home.